Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 How to Make These Dog Biscuits

-Preheat your oven to 350°F. Mix the peanut butter, eggs, and water first until smooth, then fold in the flour and oats.
-The dough will feel stiff — that’s what you want.
-Roll it out to about ¼ inch thick on a floured surface and press your bone cookie cutter straight through.
-Arrange them on a lined baking sheet and bake for 25 minutes until firm.
+Preheat your oven to 350°F. Mix the peanut butter, eggs and water first until smooth, then fold in the flour and oats.
+The dough should be stiff.
+Roll out to about 1/4 inch thick on a floured surface and use a bone cookie cutter to press straight down into the dough.
+Arrange the biscuits on a lined baking sheet and bake for 25 minutes until firm.
 Let them cool on a rack.
-Skipping this step means soggy biscuits, and nobody wants that.
+I recommend letting them cool on the rack otherwise they will be soggy (no one wants soggy biscuits).

 Prep Time: 15 min | Cook Time: 25 min | Makes: ~20 biscuits

-Store them in an airtight jar on your counter for up to two weeks — or freeze a batch for later.
-The oats and whole wheat flour give her something to actually chew, which helps keep her teeth cleaner between vet visits.
-These pair so well with the 10 Irresistible Homemade Soft Dog Treats Your Pup Will Love if you want a mix of textures she’ll rotate through.
+As always, I store mine in an airtight jar on my counter for up to two weeks.
+Or I like to freeze the extra batch for later.
+With all the oats and the whole wheat flour, it gives her something to actually chew on to help keep her teeth cleaner between vet visits.
+These go so well with the 10 Irresistible Homemade Soft Dog Treats Your Pup Will Love if you want to give your dog a few different textures.

 📸 Photo credit: Instagram @zachmorgan